Confining/gapequation/README.md

  Li^1^ solved this equation by using a lattice method, and I wrote this mathematica file by employing the method as well.

 `1.
 Ming Li, Lawrence Wilets and Michael C Birse, J.Phys.G:Nucl.Phys.13(1987)915-923. `

+>Thank Xiaonu Xiong for refining the 4th cell of the notebook